TeeraThew/CS50_Final_Project/README.md

 ![Screenshot of the "History" page.](screenshots/add-transactions.png)

 ## Demonstration on youtube
-I made a short video to present my final project:
+I made a short video to present my final project: [CS50 Final Project](https://youtu.be/yKuGRWbwalA)
-???

 ## References, documentation, and some useful resources
 - CS50's Introduction to Computer Science